koengr/QCforBusiness/_applications/networks.md

-What’s left is a very niche use-case for the most forward-thinking organizations that deal with extreme security requirements.
-It is somewhat of a pity that QKD is not so mature yet today, now that many organizations will start a migration to quantum-safe cryptography.
+What’s left is a very niche use-case for the most forward-thinking organisations that deal with extreme security requirements.
+It is somewhat of a pity that QKD is not so mature yet today, now that many organisations will start a migration to quantum-safe cryptography.
 A widespread adoption of QKD would make it easier to expand to a large-scale quantum internet in the future.
 Nevertheless, since a quantum threat could be here as soon as the early 2030s, most companies